I did a quick search for the term and did not find anything concrete, so I thought I might as well publicly document my thoughts.

 This article attempts to shed some light on what a microservice really is; it is meant as support material for other posts of mine that discuss microservices, mainly michael.gr - The Stateful Microservice.

-If you go looking for information out there, you will find many different descriptions of what a microservice is; these descriptions exhibit considerable difference of opinion, and to the extent that they agree, it is largely the result of copy-paste.
-One common theme in these descriptions is that in trying to define this elusive concept, they tend to assign fictitious properties to it.
-Often, the claims have nothing to do with what a microservice technically is, but rather with impertinent concepts such as the allegedly "independent" software development style around microservices, or some alleged organization of microservices "around business capabilities".
-Even when the claims do manage to stick within the technical realm, they range from the unwarranted to the preposterous.
-I have seen statements to the effect that a microservice is supposed to live in its very own source code repository, that a microservice must be independently deployable, that microservices must communicate with each other via REST, etc. (My favorite one is that they must necessarily be stateless; more on that in another post of mine; see michael.gr - On Stateless Microservices.)
+If you go looking for information on what a microservice is, you will find many different descriptions, exhibiting considerable difference of opinion.
+Most claims about microservices are non-technical rather than technical, for example the allegedly "independent" software development style around microservices, or some alleged organization of microservices "around business capabilities".
+Even when the claims do stick within the technical realm, they are often unwarranted; for example, I have seen statements to the effect that a microservice is supposed to live in its very own source code repository, that microservices must communicate with each other via nothing but REST, etc. My favorite one is that they must necessarily be stateless.
+This paper is a first step in dispelling the statelessness myth.

 27:00 Placing a network between modules simply to enforce programmer discipline